Quasi-potentials in the Nonequilibrium Stationary States or a method to get explicit solutions of Hamilton-Jacobi equations: II. The quasipotential for a Langevin description of mesoscopic systems and models studied

-\item There can be more than one path solution of the hamilton equations that go from $(\phi^*,0)$ up to $(\eta,\pi_n)$ where $n$ could change for each of the paths.
+\item There can be more than one path solution of Hamilton's equations that go from $(\phi^*,0)$ up to $(\eta,\pi_n)$ where $n$ could change for each of the paths.
 Then it is implicitly understood that one should take in eq. (\ref{action2}) the path that minimizes the value of $V_0$.

-\item For Diffusive Dynamics (DD) everything is equal except for the Hamiltonian (\ref{hamRD}) that is in this case:
+\item For Diffusive Dynamics (DD) everything is equal except for the Hamiltonian (\ref{hamRD}) that in this case is:

 where $G$ is the determinist part of the current and $\chi$ is related with the noise intensity. \end{itemize} The above definitions and properties are well known in the literature, and that's why we pass through them fast.
 We refer the readers to ref.\cite{Garrido0} for the details about how the above expressions are derived for systems with RD and DD and several comments about the properties of the stationary state.